joshsmonta/data_analyzer/TASK_DESCRIPTION.md

     - Most common issues (e.g., extracted from review text) to extract useful insights.
     - Number of reviews per product.
     - Percentage of positive/negative reviews.
+You will be provided with an OpenAI API key for this purpose.

 ### 3. Data Storage
 Design a database schema that efficiently stores and retrieves insights: